 What is the Care Act?

-The Act makes new rules about working with young carers, or adult carers of disabled children, to plan an effective and timely move to adult care and support.
+The Act introduced new rules about working with young carers, or adult carers of disabled children, to plan an effective and timely move to adult care and support.

 How does it affect carers?

-- Promoting wellbeing is a new local authority duty when carrying out any care and support function and is a guiding principle.
-It applies equally to carers as well as to people with support needs.
+· Promote wellbeing, when carrying out any of their care and support functions in respect of a person.
+It is a guiding principle that puts wellbeing at the heart of care and support and applies equally to carers as well as to people with support needs.

-- The Care Act introduces national rules for deciding who is eligible for care and support.
-The local authority will make a decision as to whether your needs meet the rules about whether you have ‘eligible needs’.
+The Care Act introduced national rules for deciding who is eligible for care and support.

 Find out more